 The Year-End Banquet

 Besides racing, another PKC calling card has been the season-ending championship awards banquet.
 Held at various prestigious and exciting venues over the years, the PKC banquet is a celebrated part of the overall program.
-PKC continues to find ways, even in a tight economy, to give away amazing prizes -- including Free Entries to the SKUSA Supernationals, racing trips to Italy and Brazil, lucrative merchandise prizes, and much more.
-Keep your eye on the website for more info about the 2013 season-ending banquet, along with the amazing championship and raffle prizes in the works all year long.
+PKC continues to find ways, even in a tight economy, to give away amazing prizes -- including Free Entries to the SKUSA SuperNationals, racing trips to Italy and Brazil, lucrative merchandise prizes, and much more.
+Keep your eye on the website for more info about this year's season-ending banquet, along with the amazing championship and raffle prizes in the works all year long.

 The PKC Team

 The series principle and driving force behind ProKart Challenge is Tom Kutscher.
 Kutscher, a kart racer himself and the previous owner of the Anaheim, CA-based Extreme Karting, brings enthusiasm and commitment to the series he founded.
 Kutscher has been known for his passion for the sport as a driver and his close relationships with his customers over the years that he was a shop owner.
 In 2004, Kutscher was craving something more from the sport.
 Knowing that kart racing in Southern California was facing an uncertain future, he decided to do something about it.
 Realizing a healthy sport requires a constant flow of new participants, and with no local series giving the karter the right combination of excitement, classes that fit their abilities and plenty of seat time, Kutscher saw shifter kart ranks shrinking.